actuator-finance/Actuator-Docs/docs/Actuator Protocol/examples.md

 ## Example 3 - Community End Stake Incentive
 - Create Stake
-  - Bob creates a new HSI through Actuator with a principal of 150 HEX, ending on Hex day 3000.
+  - Bob creates a new HSI through Actuator with a principal of 150 HEX, ending on HEX day 3000.
 - Mint HEX Time Tokens
   - Bob mints 150 HTT-3000 against his stake and sends the 150 HTT-3000 to Alice.
 - End Stake